jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 will have the same content and be in the same order.
 By reverting to non-progressive AJAX on legacy platforms, application authors will not have to write special cases and the performance will be no worse than with their traditional ajax library such as jQuery.
-Oboe could not be used to receive live data on legacy browsers because no data can be read until the request finishes.
+On legacy browsers Oboe could not be used to receive live data because nothing can be read before the request finishes.
 In the election results example, no constituencies would be shown until they had all been called.

-Under Node, the standard http library provides a view of the response as a standard ReadableStream so is very amenable to a streaming interpretation of http.
-Because in Node all streams provide a common API regardless of their source, there is no reason not to allow arbitrary streams to be read.
-Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any transport.
-For example, a local file, an ftp server, cryptography, or the process's standard are all implemented using streams.
+Node's standard http library provides a view of the response as a standard ReadableStream so there will be no problems programming to a progressive interpretation of http.
+Because in Node all streams provide a common API regardless of their origin there is no reason not to allow arbitrary streams to be read.
+Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any source.
+Oboe might be used to read from a local file, an ftp server, a cryptography source, or the process's standard input.

 Handling transport failures
 ---------------------------